Please click on the tabs below to find out more about participating as a teacher with your students or as a volunteer scientist mentor and apply.

 - Take part in an online honorary ceremony at the end of May 2023.

 The expected involvement is estimated at approximately 15 hours.
 Please, take the time to read carefully our Child Protection Policy and the participation process as described in detail at the Terms and Conditions page.

-Please apply at the form below by February 1st, 2023.
+Please apply at the form below.